-To explain why therapy groups are good for your mental health, I first need to tell you some basic things about your evolutionary history, your brain, and your nervous system.
+To explain why group sessions are good for your mental health, I first need to tell you some basic things about your evolutionary history, your brain, and your nervous system.

 As mammals, we’re wired to live in social groups

-We evolved that way because we were a weak little animal.
+We evolved that way because we were weak little animals.
 We needed social cooperation to promote the survival of our young in the big bad world.

 That means that during the period between the last trimester of pregnancy and the second year of your life, 70% of the DNA content of your cerebral cortex was being developed and added.
 Your brain was directly influenced by early environmental and social experiences.

 What that means for you on a practical level

 Much of who you are, how you respond to the world, and how you feel inside is a direct reflection of the social group you were part of during the time you were 0-2 years of age.
 In other words, what you don’t remember matters.

 Thankfully, your brain is “plastic”, meaning that neural connections can be forged and refined or weakened and severed by new experiences.
 These changes in your physical brain manifest as changes in your physical, emotional, and interpersonal abilities.